 The proposal gives you an opportunity to explain your idea and the need for it.
-Think of a proposal as a written sales pitch - an explanation of why the grant program should fund your project.
+Think of a proposal as a written "sales pitch" - why the grant program should fund your project.
 Your idea doesn't have to be brand new, but it must allow for business opportunity in your geographic area or fit the grant program's scope.